VorEver/TwoDeckSolitaire/README.md

 ## License

-This work is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
+This work is licensed under the following terms:
-To view a copy of this license, visit http://creativecommons.org/licenses/by-nc-sa/4.0/ or send a letter to Creative Commons, PO Box 1866, Mountain View, CA 94042, USA.
+- Keep my name on it.
+- If you get money from it, you let me know, so we can work something out.